functional-patterns/gof/proxy/README.md

         -- do something after calling the core function
 ~~~~

 Depending of the proxyFunctionTemplate implementation, proxy can do various tasks.
-For example restricting access and caching results.
+For example restricting access or caching results.

 Note while having same structure withthe difference is in the purpo